mtlynch/mtlynch.io/content/retrospectives/2023/05/index.md

 ### Goals for next month

-- Onboard newest TinyPilot employee.
+- Onboard the newest TinyPilot employee.
 - Reach $90k in revenue.
 - Find three homelab bloggers or YouTubers interested in reviewing TinyPilot Voyager 2a.